Commands

 whisper

-whisper myaccount --autowhisper login
+whisper login

 Open your browser to sign in and link the CLI to your dashboard account.
 Run this once during setup, or again any time you need to refresh your session or pick up newly connected accounts.